 Benefits and Drawbacks of Cervical Disc Arthroplasty

-Like any surgical procedure, cervical disc arthroplasty has specific benefits and risks.
+Like any surgical procedure, cervical disc arthroplasty has specific benefits and risks, including the potential to reduce the rate of adjacent segment disease by causing less stress on neighboring discs.

 Benefits